Twists of graded algebras in monoidal categories: Acknowledgements

 \section{Acknowledgements}

 The authors thank César Galindo for insightful discussions at the beginning of this project.
-Walton was partially supported by the US National Science Foundation grant \#DMS-2100756, and the Alexander Humboldt Foundation.
-She was hosted by the University of Hamburg during many phases of this project, and would thank to her hosts for providing excellent working conditions.
+Walton was partially supported by the US NSF grants \#DMS-2100756 and \#DMS-2348833, and the Alexander von Humboldt Foundation.
+She was hosted by the University of Hamburg during many phases of this project, and would like to thank her hosts for providing excellent working conditions.
+We also thank the referee for their careful comments, which improved our manuscript.